trocher/pizzaGo/README.md

 ## Configuration

-To run the program, a yaml config file must be provided.
-The package internal/config provide a [sample file](config/config.yml) that can be used and modified.
+To run the program, two possibilities are available :

+### Using a yaml config file

+The folder config provide a [sample file](config/config.yml) that can be used and modified.
 An example of such file is shown below.
 ```yml
 # Config file for PizzaGo
 # Each value must be an integer strictly positive